OpenHelix-Team/LLaVA-VLA/README.md

 # LLaVA-VLA: A Simple Yet Powerful Vision-Language-Action Model

-Core contributor: [Wenxuan Song](https://github.com/Songwxuan), Jiayi Chen, Xiaoquan Sun, Wei Zhao, Pengxiang Ding
+Core contributors: [Wenxuan Song](https://github.com/Songwxuan), Jiayi Chen, Xiaoquan Sun, Wei Zhao, Pengxiang Ding

 We introduce **LLaVA-VLA**, an open-source Vision-Language-Action model built upon the popular open-source VLM [LLaVA](https://github.com/haotian-liu/LLaVA).
 This implementation combines accessibility with strong performance for robotic manipulation tasks.
 The key features lie in:

 1. 🏗️ **Minimalist design** - It is a vanilla VLA architecture without performance-hacking components.
 It is designed for easy modification and educational use.
 And it is also an ideal baseline for new researchers in embodied AI.
 2. 🏆 **Competitive performance** - It achieves 3.68% success rate on [CALVIN](https://github.com/mees/calvin) benchmark, which outperforms the most popular baseline OpenVLA.
-3. 💸 **Efficient training** - It does not need pre-training on large-scale robot dataset.
-It only requires 7h fine-tuning from LLaVA-v1.5 checkpoint.
+3. 💸 **Efficient training** - It does not need pre-training on large-scale robot datasets.
+It only requires 7h fine-tuning from the LLaVA-v1.5-7b checkpoint.
 4. 🔌 **Seamless Extensibility** - It is built on the widely-used LLaVA ecosystem.
 It fosters easy technology transfer to derivative projects.
 5. 🔄 **Active maintenance** - We will continuously improve it with new functions and environments.